Prepare your family

-Protect yourself, your family and home even before an emergency takes place
+Protect yourself, your family and home before an emergency takes place

 An emergency pack contains items that may help you if you lose power or have to leave your home.
 Have the pack ready and accessible to help you save time and worry.